warp-id/solana-trading-bot/README.md

   - QUOTE_MINT (which pools to snipe, USDC or WSOL)
   - QUOTE_AMOUNT (amount used to buy each new token)
   - COMMITMENT_LEVEL
+  - USE_SNIPE_LIST (buy only tokens listed in snipe-list.txt)
+  - SNIPE_LIST_REFRESH_INTERVAL (how often snipe list should be refreshed in milliseconds)
 - Install dependencies by typing: `npm install`
 - Run the script by typing: `npm run buy` in terminal

 You should see the following output:
 ![output](output.png)

+## Snipe list
+By default, script buys each token which has new liquidity pool created and open for trading.
+There are scenarios when you want to buy one specific token as soon as possible during the launch event.
+To achieve this, you'll have to use snipe list.
+- Change variable `USE_SNIPE_LIST` to `true`
+- Add token mint addresses you wish to buy in `snipe-list.txt` file
+  - Add each address as a new line

+This will prevent script from buying everything, and instead it will buy just listed tokens.
+You can update the list while script is running.
+Script will check for new values in specified interval (`SNIPE_LIST_REFRESH_INTERVAL`).

+Pool must not exist before the script starts.
+It will buy only when new pool is open for trading.
+If you want to buy token that will be launched in the future, make sure that script is running before the launch.

 ## Common issues
 If you have an error which is not listed here, please create a new issue in this repository.

+### Empty transaction
+- If you see empty transactions on SolScan most likely fix is to change commitment level to `finalized`.

 ### Unsupported RPC node
 - If you see following error in your log file: